OgistDipen/hygge/README.md

 <h1 align="center">Friend Request App - backend</h1>

 - Api Documentation can be seen <a  href="https://web.postman.co/collections/7260459-7bd15a46-2393-43f8-b9a8-eb6072ea1796?workspace=47235d8d-d049-4496-89fb-2b990306cba7" target="_blank">HERE </a>.
-  (Automatic generated in postman) .
+  (Generated in postman) .
 For Link to work, you must have an account on postman.
 Otherwise, contact me to send screen shots, or something simillar.

-Ruuning Locally:
+Running App Locally:

 1. Download or clone git project.
 2. Create .env file in src folder and configure database parameters.